-Glover, Vivette and Halket, J.M. and Watkins, P.J. and Clow, Angela and Goodwin, B.L. and Sandler, M. (1988) Isatin: identity with the purified endogenous monoamine oxidase inhibitor tribulin.
+Glover, Vivette, Halket, J.M., Watkins, P.J. , Clow, Angela, Goodwin, B.L. and Sandler, M. (1988) Isatin: identity with the purified endogenous monoamine oxidase inhibitor tribulin.
 Journal of Neurochemistry , 51 (2). pp. 656-659.
 ISSN 0022-3042Full text not available from this repository.

 Purified tribulin, an endogenous monoamine oxidase (MAO) inhibitor, has been identified by direct probe insertion mass spectrometry as the indole-2,3-dione, isatin.
 A gas chromatographic-mass spectrometric assay for isatin has been developed and used to measure its relatively high concentrations in unpurified human urine, and in rat heart and brain.
 Isatin is a known compound with a broad range of biological activity; this is the first report of its presence in the animal body.
-Isatin is a potent inhibitor of MAO, particularly of MAO B (IC50, 3 μM), and also binds to central benzodiazepine receptors (IC50 against clonazepam, 123 μM).
+Isatin is a potent inhibitor of MAO, particularly of MAO B (IC50, 3 ?M), and also binds to central benzodiazepine receptors (IC50 against clonazepam, 123 ?M).

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

-|Deposited On:||07 Dec 2011 11:52|
+|Date Deposited:||07 Dec 2011 11:52|